 See: The contractor, Tom Lovell of Denton, also constructed courthouses in Brazonia County, Brewster County, Coryell County,Denton County, Hamilton County, Hardeman County, McLennan County and Runnels County.

 Note: The first courthouse was built of elm poles around a dirt floor by C N Brooks in 1853.
 The second courthouse was built in 1854 at a cost of $200.
-The third and present courthouse was constructed in 1890 at a cost of $83,000.
+The third courthouse was a brick structure built in 1874.
+The fourth and present courthouse was constructed in 1890 at a cost of $83,000.

 N – Johnson County